 The criteria for accepting new members are fairly general: it seems a little surprising that there were only four requests to join the Consortium; certainly the pool of projects interested in CAHIER, even simply at the French level, goes beyond these 4 projects.
 Why was the fourth applicant rejected ?
 It might be useful for people discovering the consortium for the first time on the website to know not just where projects are based geographically, but also what state of maturity each project has achieved: adding the date of joining the Consortium to the summary pop up might do that; distinguishing visually those projects which already make materials available online would also be useful.
 It would also be good to see the criteria by which projects apply.

 The CS notes that any acceleration in the development of CAHIER would require a significant increase in shared resources to maintain the same quality of shared activity.
 However, the future of the consortium must clearly be considered in conjunction with the question of its enlargement: the Consortium needs to decide whether it wishes to continue to grow indefinitely, or whether it would be better to consolidate its achievements so far.
-In this context the CS suggests that a consideration should be given to a possible : this might be, and would also serve as a basis
+In this context the CS suggests that a consideration should be given to a possible COST Action on the central theme of CAHIER : this might be a good mechanism for European expansion as it comes with significant funding for Networking, and would also serve as a good basis for further EU funding.

 Nevertheless the CS encourages the Consortium to investigate the conditions necessary for a gradual opening up of the Consortium beyond its current constituency.
 The idea of creating a category of “Membre associé international’ is a step in the right direction.
 The COPIL should work out criteria and an appropriate workflow, seeking advice from the CS once a draft of these is available.
 Within Europe, it seems that we can distinguish two types of potential targets: projects based in communities that are equally competent and well funded in their use of DH, and projects in less advanced communities with which there may be strategic advantages in cooperating.